 Internship Funding Program Disbursement Process

-Internship funds will be paid directly to recipients in in two disbursements via direct deposit.
-The first half of the award amount will be disbursed at the beginning of the internship award period (after the student's donor thank-you letter has been received), and the second half of the award will be disbursed at the conclusion of the internship (contingent upon the student's completion of the final survey/evaluation, and upon the internship provider's completion of an evaluation of the student's work performance).
+Internship funds will be paid directly to recipients via direct deposit.
+The entire award amount will be disbursed at the end of the internship period (contingent upon the student's completion of the donor thank-you letter and final survey/evaluation)

 If the student hasn’t established direct deposit with the university, a paper check will be sent to their mailing address.
 Any student receiving funding must confirm they either have direct deposit set up or provide their current mailing address.